chips-blockchain/docker/README.md

 ### Terms

-`CHIPS` - game token and the name of the poker game project.
+`CHIPS` - game token and the name of the poker project.

-`Pangea` - protocol on which the poker game is based
+`Pangea` - protocol on which the poker game is based on

-`DCV` - Deck Creating Vendor, the Dealer
+`DCV` - Deck Creating Vendor, the Dealer node

-`BVV` - Blinding Value Vendor, the component that helps shuffling the deck
+`BVV` - Blinding Value Vendor, the component that helps securelt shuffle the deck

 ## Installation